sajari/website-search-integration/README.md

 ## Styling

-The generated interface can be easily styled to fit your website's look and feel, it's also designed to be responsive by default.
+The generated interface is designed to be responsive by default, and can be easily styled to fit your website's look and feel.

-Here are a few CSS examples which can be used to override the default layout.
+Here are a few CSS examples showing how to override the default layout.

 ### Brand colors